ValerieNguy/CSE151A_Final_Project/README.md

    - Retrained the model using the best-found parameters on the full training dataset.
    - **Training MSE**: 5.17
      **Testing MSE**: 5.73
-   - Observations: The Random Forest outperformed both Linear Regression and the Decision Tree, reducing overfitting and generalizing better.
+   - Observations: The Random Forest outperformed both Linear Regression and the Decision Tree modoels, reducing overfitting and generalizing better.

 5. **Code and Resources**:
    - [Notebook for Milestone 4](https://github.com/ValerieNguy/CSE151A_Final_Project/blob/main/CSE%20151A%20Milestone%204.ipynb)